 RETURN instruction), which is inserted into the account.
 See section 7 (“Contract Creation”) in the Yellow Paper for more information.

-0xEF is currently an unimplemented instruction, therefore: It pops no stack items and pushes no stack items, and it causes an exceptional abort when executed.
+0xEF is currently an undefined instruction, therefore: It pops no stack items and pushes no stack items, and it causes an exceptional abort when executed.
 This means initcode or already deployed code starting with this instruction will continue to abort execution.

-In this fork we introduce code validation for new contract creation.
+We introduce code validation for new contract creation.
 To achieve this, we define a format called EVM Object Format (EOF), containing a version indicator, and a ruleset of validity tied to a given version.

-block.number == HF2_BLOCK new contract creation is modified:
+block.number == HF_BLOCK new contract creation is modified:

-- if initcode or code starts with the EOF prefix (TBD), it is considered to be EOF formatted and will undergo validation specified in the following sections,
+MAGIC, it is considered to be EOF formatted and will undergo validation specified in the following sections,

-- if code starts with
+- else if code starts with

 - otherwise code is considered legacy code and the following rules do not apply to it.

-The format starts with the header:
+The container starts with the EOF header:

-section_sizeMUST NOT be 0.
+versionMUST NOT be